sleepyjames/search/README.md

 Fields are used to define the type and behaviour of properties on `DocumentModel` instances.

-Any values assigned to properties which subclass `fields.Field` on a document object are automatically converted to their equivalent value for the search API:
+Any values assigned to properties that subclass `fields.Field` on a document object are automatically converted to their equivalent value for the search API:

 ```python
 >>> fd.released = '1971-12-23'